Craigharrison79/MS3-Recipes/README.md

 # [MPT Food Recipes](https://ms3-recipes-site.herokuapp.com/)

-Third Project for my Diploma Course with the Code Institute, I read a suggestion/idea in the outline section to the milestone project.
-As I work as a Personal Trainer I have lots of food recipes and always getting ask about ideas for meals to eat.
-Build this site will give me a way of archiving the recipes and allow my clients to see and read them while allowing them to share any recipes or ideas with  other people.
+This is my third Project for my Diploma Course with the Code Institute.
+I read  a suggestion/idea in the outline section to the milestone project.
+As I work as a Personal Trainer I have lots of food recipes and I am always getting asked about ideas for meals to eat.
+Building this site will give me a way of archiving the recipes and allow my clients to see and read them while allowing them to share any recipes or ideas with other people.

 ![MPT Food Recipes](documentation/design/Am-I-Responsive.png)
 View the site: [MPT Food Recipes](https://ms3-recipes-site.herokuapp.com/)